June Salter

-June Marie Salter AM (22 June 1932 – 15 September 2001) was an Australian actress and author prominent in theatre and television, best known for her character roles.
+June Marie Salter (22 June 1932 – 15 September 2001) was an Australian actress and author prominent in theatre and television.
+She is best known for her character roles, in particular as schoolteacher Elizabeth McKenzie in the soap opera The Restless Years and for her regular guest appearances in A Country Practice as Matron Hilda Arrowsmith.

-Biography
+Early life and education

-June Salter was born in Bexley, New South Wales, the youngest of six children of Arthur Edward Salter (born c.
+June Marie Salter was born on 22 June 1932 in Bexley, New South Wales, the youngest of six children of Arthur Edward Salter (born c.
 1887) and his wife Edna Edythe Salter (died 24 July 1969), who married in 1916 and had a home on Henderson Road, Bexley.

 As a child, she studied piano and elocution and attended Kogarah Central Domestic Science Secondary School.
 She obtained her New South Wales Intermediate Certificate in 1947.

+Early career

-While working as a typist-receptionist, she joined the St George Players who played at St James' Hall (later called "Mercury Theatre" then "Phillip Street Theatre") and took further elocution lessons from Rosalind Kennerdale who was married to Lawrence H. Cecil.
+While working as a typist-receptionist, Salter joined the St George Players who played at St James' Hall (later called "Mercury Theatre" then "Phillip Street Theatre") and took further elocution lessons from Rosalind Kennerdale (who was married to Lawrence H. Cecil).
 Largely through their influence, in 1952 she gained acting roles in 2GB's serial Night Beat, continuing her office work part-time until that was no longer possible.
 With the help of Queenie Ashton, she was accepted onto the books of Central Casting (Ashton's husband John Cover's company).
 Other jobs followed: Martin's Corner on 2UW, Undercover Carson and Shadows of Doubt on 2GB and Blue Hills for the ABC as Sally Edwards, taking over from original actress Barbara Brunton.